danimron/kriptonice/readme.md

-# Laravel Blog

-A simple blog for demonstration purpose.
-Based on Laravel 5.8
+# A simple blog website with an encryption

 ## Requirements